-- 61. The government regulates monopolies in order to - A. Ensure that product quality meets minimum standards. - B. Prohibit mergers or acquisitions that would lessen competition. - C. Protect consumers from false advertising. - D. All of the choices are correct.
+61. The government regulates monopolies in order to

+Ensure that product quality meets minimum standards, such as testing of new drugs.

+- B. Prohibit mergers or acquisitions that would lessen competition. - C. Protect consumers from false advertising. - D. All of the choices are correct.

-There will typically be government intervention to limit the powers of a monopoly.
+There will typically be government intervention to limit the powers of a monopoly in order to protect consumers.